 It shouldn’t be surprising to know that nature provides most of man’s needs.
-In the case of food, sometimes all we have to do is forage.
+In the case of food, sometimes all we have to do is forage for edible plants.

 Foraging is the act of finding and gathering food, usually from wild sources.
 Man has survived through foraging for thousands of years, so don’t underestimate the benefits of gathering wild vegetation for sustenance.
 A simple knowledge of wild edibles is very useful when you’re out in the wilderness and running low on food, especially if you don’t have the resources to hunt game.

-Take a look at 8 of the most common wild edibles out there and see if you can find them in your area:
+Take a look at 8 of the most common edible plants out there and see if you can find them in your area:

-You may hate the dandelion weeds that grow in your backyard now, but you’d be thankful for them in a survival situation.
-Unknown to many, the entire dandelion plant is edible.
-Like most wild edibles in this list, it can be found almost anywhere, too.
+You may hate the dandelion weeds that grow in your backyard now, but you’ll be thankful for them in a survival situation.
+Unknown to many, you can eat the entire dandelion plant.
+Like most edible plants in this list, it can be found almost anywhere, too.
 Its leaves (greens) are high in beta-carotene and iron, with some significant Vit.
 K and calcium content as well.
-Here are some tips on how to prepare meals from dandelions.

-Like mushrooms, one should take great care in foraging for berries as many varieties (usually the vine fruit) tend to be poisonous.
+Like mushrooms, you should be careful when you forage for berries as many varieties (usually the vine fruit) tend to be poisonous.
 Know how to identify the edible wild berries in your area.
 These may include blackberries, raspberries, dewberries, blueberries, and huckleberries, to name a few.

 Berries have high-calorie content and contain significant amounts of B vitamins and Vitamin C as well.
-Some berries may be tart or tangy (like the huckleberry), so it would be helpful to mix them together with other types of berries to improve the taste.
-You can also turn these berries into jam and jellies for longer shelf life.
+Some berries may be tart or tangy (like the huckleberry), so it would be helpful to mix them with other types to improve the taste.
+You can also turn these edible plants into jam and jellies for longer shelf life.

 You can find cattails near bodies of water like lakes, rivers, and streams.
-You can eat the shoots, leaf bases and stems raw, or you can cook them.
-Since cattails are pretty abundant in any body of water, you might want to stay away from plants that grow near contaminated water sources.
+You can eat the shoots, leaf bases, and stems raw—or you can cook them.
+Since cattails are pretty abundant in any body of water, you might want to stay away from the ones growing near contaminated water sources.
 They may be edible plants, but they may absorb pollutants.

 Common types of edible wild nuts include walnuts, almonds, cashews, and hickory nuts.
 Nuts are a great source of protein and calories.
-According to Outdoor Life, hickory nuts, in particular, can pack as much as 193 calories so eating them is a great way to keep your energies up in the wild.
-Nuts also have a long shelf life, which means you can harvest and keep them in your survival food stash.
+According to Outdoor Life, hickory nuts, in particular, can pack as much as 193 calories.
+Eating them is a great way to keep your energy up in the wild.

-While unripe persimmons can taste very bitter, its ripe counterpart is juicy, sweet and is packed with calories.
+While unripe persimmons can taste very bitter, their ripe counterpart is juicy, sweet, and packed with calories.
 Persimmons grow ripe towards autumn; this makes them a great food source during the colder months when most wild edibles will have withered.
-Wild persimmons have high potassium content, too, which is great for combating muscle cramps while out in the wilderness.
+These edible plants have high potassium content, too, which is great for combating muscle cramps while out in the wilderness.

-There are certainly more plants and fruits that can keep you alive out there.
-Foraging is a survival skill.
-Aside from identifying the plants, you also have to know how to prepare and store them as well.
 That being said, it takes a bit of practice to become an expert forager.
-Take a colored guidebook with you the next time you go camping and see how many you can identify and actually eat.
+Take a colored guidebook with you the next time you go camping and see how many edible plants you can identify.

-Do you have a favorite wild edible?
+What are your favorite edible plants?
 Let us know in the comments below!